anwarrahim/anwarrahim/README.md

 - 👋 Hi, I’m @anwarrahim
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on Machine learning projects
 - 📫 How to reach me